mtumilowicz/rust-rocket-workshop/README.txt

         * at run time, a reference is nothing but an address
     * every type in Rust has a lifetime
     * function signatures with lifetimes have a few constraints:
-        * any reference must have an annotated lifetime.
+        * any reference must have an annotated lifetime
         * any reference being returned must have the same lifetime as an input or be static.
         * elision
             * set of rules in Rust that allow the omission of explicit lifetime annotations in function signatures